ViderumGlobal/ckanext-ed/README.md

 $ cd docker-ckan-ed
 ```

 This is a docker compose setup for local development.
-It's designed to support live extensions development which are stored inside the `src` directory.
+It's designed to support live development of extensions which are stored inside the `src` directory.

-Clone the `ckanext-ed` repository to the `src` folder (we also can create a symbolic link to our `projects` directory for the `ckanext-ed` directory):
+Clone the `ckanext-ed` repository to the `src` folder (we also can create a symbolic link back to the `projects` directory):

 ```bash
 $ cd src